-PlanPhilly has over 6,000 registered users and an average of 65,000 monthly unique visitors and has become an indispensable resource for many residents of our region.
+PlanPhilly has become an indispensable resource for many residents of our region.
 PlanPhilly has successfully filled a void left by traditional forms of mainstream media and the site has made great strides in creating convergence with other new media models, developing new audiences and keeping Philadelphians informed about planning-related news.

 Through Eyes on the Street we seek to connect PlanPhilly's process and policy coverage with the experience of living in the city.
 This is a place where people who care about planning and development in Philadelphia can share their observations, inspirations, and questions.
 It’s a place to connect with and learn from one another in an ongoing dialogue about Philadelphia’s future.
 Want to jump in?
 Here’s how.